jefftranter/misc/VideoGame/README.md

 # Construction Notes

 The board is straightforward to assemble using all through-hole components.
-Parts can be obtained from sources like Mouser of Digikey.
+Parts can be obtained from sources like Mouser and Digikey.
 The AY-3-8500-1 is no longer made but NOS chips are available from Veswin Electronics.
 Make sure you select AY-3-8500-1 (NTSC video) or AY-3-5800 (PAL video) depending on the desired video format for your region.

 If desired you can use the provided PCB design files - mine was manufactured at low cost by JLCPCB.